jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/querier-writeup/index.md

 </div>

-We can explore the macro code in `Microsoft Excel` using the option `Visual Basic` in the Developer Tab.
-The macro has an insecure configuration of a connection to `SQL Server`, the credentials are in plain text and now we can use them.
+We can explore the macro code in Microsoft Excel using the option Visual Basic in the Developer Tab.
+The macro has an insecure configuration of a connection to SQL Server, the credentials are in plain text and now we can use them.
 It’s a good example of something that we should never do.